onyx-platform/onyx-java/README.md

 ### Java Objects

-Inclusion of Java task objects in a workflow requires that you provide a concrete subclass of OnyxFn:<br>
+Inclusion of Java task objects in a workflow requires that you provide a concrete subclass of *OnyxFn*:<br>
 <br>

 ```